 Surgery

-A large lobulated right kidney was discovered intraoperatively.
-A tentative diag- nosis of Congenital Mesoblastic Nephroma was made, with Wilms’ tumour as the differential.
-The liver, pelvic organs, and contralateral kidney were all grossly nor- mal.
-She recovered from the surgery without any complications, and her urine production was normal.
-The patient had a total right nephrectomy on the twelfth day of life.
+A large lobulated right kidney was found intraoperatively.
+A tentative diagnosis of Congenital Mesoblastic Nephroma was made, considering Wilms’ tumour as a differential.
+The liver, pelvic organs, and contralateral kidney appeared grossly normal.
+She recovered from surgery without any complications, and her urine production was normal.
+The patient underwent a total right nephrectomy on the twelfth day of life.

 Pathology